-Objectives / Topics Covered Understanding loops as repeated commands Using loops in Scratch to simplify programs Debugging programs with events and loops Comparing different types of loops Creating animations with loops Lessons Create a Scratch program that uses loops to repeat actions, such as animating a sprite's movement.
+Objectives / Topics Covered Loops in programming Lessons Loops (Unplugged) Explain that a loop repeats a command or a set of commands and interpret the control flow of a program.
+Loops Create a Scratch program that uses loops to repeat actions, such as animating a sprite's movement.
 Debugging: Events and Loops Decompose a pre-written program to identify and fix errors involving loops and events.
-Loops: Falling Objects (2 Lessons) In this two-part project, students develop a program with falling objects using different loop structures and compare the efficiency of each algorithm.
+Loops: Falling Objects (2 lessons) In this two-part project, students develop a program with falling objects using different loop structures and compare the efficiency of each algorithm.

-Unit 5: Conditionals (3 lessons)
+Unit 5: Conditionals (3 weeks)